I am skilled at the following languages/frameworks

 Currently, I am leading the following major efforts:

-1. Increasing the training speed, performance, and size of deep speech recognition/language models by applying state-of-the-art sharding, networking, and architecture-based techniques
+1. Increasing the training speed, performance, and size of deep speech/language models by

-3. Optimizing model inference and quantization (for ONNX and PyTorch)
+5. Optimizing model inference and quantization

 I returned to the robotics team at Unity to integrate inverse kinematics directly into Unity for 5, 6, and 7-DoF robotic arms.
 I also implemented joint controllers to model realistic robotic behavior and engineered a VR experience to capture a robot’s workspace in Unity.
 I found myself using a variety of mathetmics skills, including linear algebra, calculus, trigonometry, and pre-calculus methods.